Backpack Hacks: Make This Year's Backcountry Trip Awesome

 Make a hearty soup

 Mix together minute rice with dried veggies and spices for a soup or stew.
 The consistency depends on how much water you add and how long you cook.
-Many natural food stores carry a selection of dried veggies, and if you're in Seattle, Uwajimaya has a good if you're looking for a source.
+Many natural food stores carry a selection of dried veggies, and if you're in Seattle, Uwajimaya has a good selection if you're looking for a source.

 Looking for more recipes?
 Check out our Backcountry Kitchen.